 Tests on aggregates

-Several tests are conducted both in coarse and fine aggregates.
-The following tests which are primarily conducted on coarse aggregates to determine its physical and mechanical properties are given below:
+Several tests are conducted on both coarse and fine aggregates.
+The following tests, which are primarily conducted on coarse aggregates to determine their physical and mechanical properties, are given below:

 - Sieve Analysis